 2. Decorate a Christmas tree

-Learn about the History of Christmas Trees, then decorate one of your own.
-Enjoy the fragrance of a real one or the cleanliness of an artificial one, then add ornaments, garland, and lights.
-(Our family enjoys putting homemade and family heirloom ornaments on ours.)
+Learn about the History of Christmas Trees, then decorate one of your own as a family.
+Enjoy the fragrance of a real tree or the cleanliness of an artificial one.
+Pull out your box of homemade or store-bought ornaments, garland, and lights and enjoy a creative moment together.